Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 **step 4.** Turn on **ADB** (Android Debug bridge) on your emulator

+Google play beta user needs to download **Google Play Games on PC Developer Emulator**, then allow debug when prompted in home screen.
+Unfortunately, **Epic Seven needs to be redownloaded**.
+Go with the mouse option, if you don't want to go through the trouble

 **step 5.** Change ingame resolution to **1080 x 1920**

 **step 6.** Launch **E7ADBShopRefresh** in the folder that you just extracted